-There have been 52 MVP awards given out and 27 of those have gone to the quarterback of the winning team.
-The last two do so was Brady, who won the award after last year’s epic come-from-behind win over the Flacons in SB LI.
+There have been 53 MVP awards given out and 29 of those have gone to the quarterback of the winning team.
+It’s happened each of the last two years with Foles winning it last season and Brady the year before that.

-The previous year it was Broncos outside linebacker Von Miller who won the award.
+The last non-quarterback was Denver Broncos outside linebacker Von Miller in 2016.
 Miller was the 4th linebacker to win the award and just the 10th defensive player overall to win.

-My money would be on Brady or Foles taking home the hardware.
 We put such an emphasis on the quarterback position that it becomes nearly impossible for them to not win the award, especially with the way teams are scoring.

 If you don’t want to pull the trigger on this wager, don’t worry there’s a ridiculous amount of prop bets made available.